 iOSDevCamp Colorado: May 4–5, 2018

-Celebrating its ninth year, iOSDevCamp Colorado is an informal conference-style event in Colorado Springs for iOS developers that starts on Friday evening and takes place all day Saturday.
+Celebrating its ninth year, iOSDevCamp Colorado is an informal conference-style event in Colorado Springs for iOS developers that starts on a Friday evening and runs all day Saturday.

 ACEs Conference: May 9–10, 2018